Ulixes: Facial Recognition Privacy with Adversarial Machine Learning: Exploratory Experiments

 \subsection{Method 4 - Most Similar Sample}

-Performing experiments using a strategy that logically seemed to be best that others actually yielded the worst results.
-We, therefore, propose a fourth way to select the negative target examples to perform targeted cloaking, even if, at first glance, the selection is not optimal.
-So far, targets have been selected based on how far they were and introducing randomization to increase the chances that images' embeddings of the same people would be cloaked away from one another.
-A new proposal for targets is to pick those which are most similar to the images being cloaked.
+Performing experiments using a strategy that seemed logically better than others actually yielded the worst results.
+The following method on the other hand, while counter-intuitive, yields better results.

 \textbf{Algorithm}\\ Instead of using the most dissimilar or farthest away embeddings as target(s), this algorithm uses the most similar examples from the dataset.
-As explained in section \ref{par:ExampleSelectionAndMargin}, in order for the \textit{Triplet Loss} function to return non-zero values (and therefore for the generation of noise masks to succeed), the distance between the negative example and the anchor must be greater than the sum of the margin and the distance between the positive example and the anchor.
-As the positive example is set equal to the anchor in the first iteration, such constraint can be rewritten as the distance between the positive and the negative example must be greater than the margin.
-Such is the condition for the gradient of the loss function to be non-zero.

-The negative example is therefore chosen as the most similar sample by picking the closest sample to the anchor (the face to cloak) which is also distant from the anchor by at least the margin $m$.
-The formula for such selection of target $y_t$ given a face image (anchor) $I_a$ and a dataset of embeddings $E$ is then:
+As explained in section \ref{par:ExampleSelectionAndMargin}, in order for $L_{ADV}$ to be differentiable (and therefore for $\nabla_X L_{ADV}$ to be computable), $d(a,n) < d(a,p) + m$ must be satisfied, where $d$ is the Euclidean distance between two faces' embeddings.
+As $p \equiv a$ in the first iteration, $d(p,n) > m$ becomes the condition for $\nabla_X L_{ADV}$ to point in a meaningful direction. $n$, or $\hat{x}$, is therefore chosen as the most similar sample by picking the embedding closest to the anchor, such that it is distant from the anchor by at least the margin $m$:

 \textbf{Performance}\\ Using the most similar (and yet far enough) sample from the dataset yields similar or better performances compared to previous strategies.
-As far as computational time goes, the time required to process images decreases slightly to an average of $1.7s$ per sample, a shy $15\%$ decrease from the first algorithm's.
+As far as computational time goes, the time required to process images decreases slightly to an average of $1.7s$ per sample, a $15\%$ decrease from the first algorithm.

 What shows a more significant improvement, on the other hand, is the DSSIM achieved in this algorithm.
-It is $0.0074$ on average, showing a $29\%$ reduction when compared with the best average score achieved so far, $0.0103$ from the first algorithm.
-The maximum value registered is $0.0346$, which is acceptable by a large margin.

-These results are not particularly surprising, as cloaking a face image using a similar image as the target would logically produce less visible noise masks.
-As per the processing speed of samples, this is also expected to increase as the loss function reaches $0$ faster when the positive and negative examples are closer to each other.
+It is $7.4 \times 10^{-3}$ on average, a $29\%$ reduction, when compared with the best average score, achieved so far.
+The maximum value registered is below $0.035$, which is acceptable by a large margin.
+These scores are not particularly surprising, as cloaking a face image using a similar image as the target would logically produce less visible noise masks.